MARLIN: Multi-Agent Reinforcement Learning with Murmuration Intelligence and LLM Guidance for Reservoir Management: Evaluation

-\textbf{Pathways to Real-World Implementation and Societal Adoption.} The pathway to \texttt{MARLIN}'s real-world implementation begins with its proven technical feasibility, as the system exhibits linear complexity and can manage a 10,000-node network with a decision time of just 1.85 seconds.
-This efficiency, combined with memory usage low enough for deployment on standard infrastructure, paves the way for adoption.
-Successful integration into existing workflows hinges on the LLM's ability to process real-world regulations and stakeholder preferences.
-Overcoming key deployment barriers involves specific, targeted solutions: addressing LLM latency with hybrid edge-cloud deployments and tackling data scarcity in new regions via transfer learning to adapt existing policies.

-\textbf{Future Directions.} Despite the performance, several limitations remian.
+Despite the performance, several limitations remian.
 First, the current LLM adjusts murmuration weights ($\alpha$, $\beta$, $\gamma$) based on predefined templates for different scenarios (drought, flood, normal operations).
 Future work may explore continuous weight adaptation and learning scenario-specific optimal weight distributions rather than relying on fixed templates.
 Additionally, evaluation by actual water resource managers and hydrologists remains limited.
 Future deployment can involve extensive collaboration with domain experts to validate decision quality.
+Additional implementation details and proofs are available in \url{https://arxiv.org/abs/2509.25034}.